Community Building Picture Books for Upper Elementary Students

 end of school year picture books

-It seems that each year the school year flies by faster than the year before!
-September, November, holiday season, February, BLINK and suddenly it is the end of the school year.
+It seems that each year, the school year flies by faster than the year before!
+September, November, the holiday season, February, BLINK, and suddenly, it is the end of the school year and you are looking for that perfect read aloud for your upper elementary classroom!

 Those last few weeks of school are as crazy as the first few.
-End of year assessments, report cards, assemblies, celebrations, and fitting in the last pieces of the curriculum.
-My plan book the last few weeks of school fills up so quickly, which is why I can never plan too early for those memorable end of year activities and read alouds.
+End-of-year assessments, report cards, assemblies, celebrations, and fitting in the last pieces of the curriculum.
+My plan book for the last few weeks of school fills up so quickly, which is why I can never plan too early for those memorable end-of-year activities and read-alouds.

 end of year freebies